doom-neovim/doom-nvim/docs/contributing.md

 - Double quotes over single quotes.
 - Spaces over tabs.
+- Two spaces indentation
-- Variable names in `snake_case`, except in the BASH installation script.
+- Variable names in `snake_case`
 - Function names in `snake_case`.
 - [stylua] is used to format lua files with the following configuration: